molily/molily.de/_posts/2017-11-25-robust-javascript.md

 a = 2;
 ```

-As Shakespeare famously wrote in his sonnets about JavaScript, an immutable binding is not an immutable binding …
+As William Shakespeare famously wrote in his sonnets about JavaScript, an immutable binding is not an immutable binding …

 <blockquote>
 <p>Which alters when it alteration finds,<br>